-and then they find the best rank 1 approximation to the Tensor $r{ij..k}$ using HOSVD.
+and then they find the best rank 1 approximation to the Tensor $r{ij...k}$ using HOSVD.
 This is not guaranteed to find the best solution to (3), as other authors have noted [8], but seems a reasonable approximation.

 Others have solved (2) using iterative methods.
-Park and Savvides [9] use the additional restriction that the magnitude of each of the weight vectors should be 1 (i.e. $\sum{i} a_i^2 = \sum{j} b_j^2 = \dots = \sum{k} c_k^2 = 1$ ).
+Park and Savvides [9] use the additional restriction that the magnitude of each of the weight vectors should be 1 (i.e. $\sum_i a_i^2 = \sum_j b_j^2 = \dots = \sum_k c_k^2 = 1$ ).
 The resulting equations are solved iteratively using a Lagrange multiplier to include the additional constraint.
 This additional constraint is required because the original tensorface model is non unique, i.e. two (or more) sets of parameters can give the same output e.g. scaling the $a_i$ by $\alpha$ and the $b_j$ by $1/\alpha$ produces the same result.
 It is this non-uniqueness of the parametric description that we believe leads to under performance of the original tensor-face SVD model.
 Because the identity parameters are only known subject to some linear multiple, recognition is based on maximising the normalised scalar product between the known and test identity parameters.
-It is quite possible that two very different face images could have the same normalised identity parameters, depending on the values of the other parameters that lie
+It is quite possible that two very different face images could have the same normalised identity parameters, depending on the values of the other parameters.
+Conversely, it is possible for the same face to have quite different parameters that lie along a line in the identity parameter space.